juliotrigo/sqlalchemy-filters/README.rst

 Python 2
 --------

-There is no active support for python 2, however it is compatiable as of January 2019, if you install funcsigs.
+There is no active support for python 2, however it is compatiable as of February 2019, if you install funcsigs.

 License